-So the latest PED bombshell implicates Alex Rodriguez, among others, and once again exposes the absolute absurdity of attempting to regulate the actions of adults in a free society:
+So the latest PED bombshell implicates Alex Rodriguez, among others, and once again exposes the absolute absurdity pharmacy selling viagra in israel of attempting to regulate the actions of adults in a free society:

 ….
 The name that really made Garcia's jaw drop was hometown hero Alex Rodriguez.

 Born and raised in Miami and starring on the diamond since he was 18 years old, A-Rod admitted in 2009 that he had used steroids, claiming in an ESPN

 interview that his doping was limited to a three-year window — 2001 through 2003 — while he played under a record contract for the Texas Rangers.
 Ever since then, A-Rod claimed, he'd been playing clean.
 He'd never failed an MLB drug test since penalties were put into place.

 Yet there was his name, over and over again, logged as either “Alex Rodriguez,” “Alex Rod,” or his nickname at the clinic, “Cacique,” a pre-Columbian Caribbean chief.
 Rodriguez's name appears 16 times throughout the records New Times reviewed.

 Take, for instance, one patient list from Bosch's 2009 personal notebook.
 It charts more than 50 clients and notes whether they received their drugs by delivery or in the office, how much they paid, and what they were taking.